TrippingKelsea/Hydravisor/technical_design/mcp.design.md

 ## 🔐 Security Considerations

-Each message should be wrapped with metadata from Hydravisor’s session enforcement layer:
+Each message should be wrapped with metadata from Hydravisor's session enforcement layer:

 * `agent_fingerprint`
 * `role` (e.g., `trusted`, `sandboxed`, `audited`)